django-cms/djangocms-text-ckeditor/README.rst

 functioning within CMS.
 To build the bundle you need to have to install dependencies with ``npm install`` and then to run ``gulp bundle``.

+This command also updates the file name loaded based on the file contents.

 Updating the CKEditor
 ---------------------